Mårten Mickos

-Mårten Gustaf Mickos (born November 6, 1962 in Espoo, Finland) is a technology executive based in San Francisco.
-He is the current CEO of HackerOne, a security vulnerability coordination and bug bounty platform.
+Mårten Gustaf Mickos (born November 6, 1962, in Espoo, Finland) is a technology executive based in Seattle.
+He is most recently the previous CEO of HackerOne, a security vulnerability coordination and bug bounty platform.

 Mickos was chief executive officer of MySQL AB from January 2001 to February 2008, when Sun Microsystems bought MySQL AB.
 He served as senior vice president of the database group at Sun Microsystems until March 2009.

-Mickos moved from Finland to Los Altos Hills, CA in 2003 and currently resides in San Francisco.
+Mickos moved from Finland to Los Altos Hills, CA in 2003 and currently resides in Seattle, WA after an extended residence in San Francisco.

 Early life and education

 Mickos is the third born of four siblings, and was raised in the town of Kauniainen, outside Helsinki, Finland.
 The family later moved to Jakobstad, where Mickos attended high school.
 His parents were both engineers by training.

 Mickos studied technical physics at Helsinki University of Technology (now called Aalto University), and graduated with a M.Sc. degree.
 In 1987 he co-founded the company Polycon Ab with student friends at the age of 24.